My Site

 "OK, I've got the background color keyed out, but how do I move the clip across the stage?"

-For zooming, what you'll do is move the Timeline's time indicator to where you want your zoom to begin in your clip.
-Then click the little stopwatch icon next to the word "Scale" for the clip.
-You're setting a keyframe at this position to tell AE that at this position, you want the clip's scale to be whatever you've set (you can edit the values on the Scale row if you want to set it at something other than what it is currently).
-You'll see that AE has put a yellow diamond in the timeline to show where you set the keyframe.
+To make your clip move across the background, what you'll do is move the Timeline's time indicator to where you want the clip's starting position to be.
+Then click the little stopwatch icon next to the word "Position" for the clip.
+You're setting a keyframe here to tell AE that at this point in time, you want the clip's position to be where it is now.
+You'll see that AE has put a diamond in the timeline to show where you set the keyframe.

 "How do I get a character to look like they're walking through a doorway?"